microverseinc/curriculum-template-databases/README.md

 # curriculum-databases-projects-template

-feature_branch_day_3_SQL
+feature_branch_day_4_SQL
 > This is a project showing data of animals in a vet-clinic.
 Different queries can be made using SQL commands.
 In this branch more new tables,data are added.Queries are made utilising JOIN.
+Many to many relationships are established.
+Different queries are made utilising different types of JOIN.

 ## Getting Started